-The combination of analog and digital circuitry in a single semiconductor.
+Mixed-signal The combination of analog and digital circuitry in a single semiconductor.

-MultiMediaCards.
-A type of non-volatile memory storage media commonly used in portable devices such as cell phones, digital cameras, and audio players.
+MMC MultiMediaCards.
+A type of non-volatile memory storage media commonly used in portable

-A type of flash memory.
+NAND flash A type of flash memory.

-Original Design Manufacturer.
+ODM Original Design Manufacturer.

-Original Equipment Manufacturer.
+OEM Original Equipment Manufacturer.

-Organic Light-Emitting Diode.
+OLED Organic Light-Emitting Diode.
 A diode made from carbon-based molecules (as opposed to silicon) that emits light when a voltage is applied.

-The design of a personal computer (i.e. configuration of the motherboard, CPU and memory).
+PC Architecture The design of a personal computer (i.e. configuration of the motherboard, CPU and memory).

-Personal Computer Memory Card International Association.
+PCMCIA Personal Computer Memory Card International Association.
 An organization consisting of some 500 companies that has developed a standard for PC Cards used in notebook computers.

-Personal Digital Assistant.
+PDA Personal Digital Assistant.

-Phosphine.
+PH3 Phosphine.
 Gaseous compound commonly used in silicon manufacturing as a source of phosphorus.

-Programmed Input/Output.
+PIO Programmed Input/Output.

-Industry standards for flash cards.
+Protocol standards Industry standards for flash cards.

-Secure Digital.
+SD Secure Digital.
 A type of non-volatile memory storage media commonly used in portable devices such as personal computers, digital cameras, video camcorders, and audio players.

-Synchronous DRAM.
+SDRAM Synchronous DRAM.
 A type of DRAM (see DRAM) that can run at much higher clock speeds than conventional memory.
 SDRAM synchronizes itself with the CPU's bus.

-An element with an electrical resistivity within the range of an insulator and a conductor.
+Semiconductor An element with an electrical resistivity within the range of an insulator and a conductor.
 A semiconductor can conduct or block the flow of electric current depending on the direction and magnitude of applied electrical biases.
 Refers to the controller, multimedia SoC, etc.

-Includes the controller as well as the software.
+Semiconductor solution Includes the controller as well as the software.

-Serial Interface Engine.
+SIE Serial Interface Engine.